 That graphic tee might say “Future Astronaut,” and while it might be right, bold prints, characters, or logos can steal the show, in the wrong way.
 For a timeless look, stick with subtle textures and soft prints (like gingham or delicate florals).

 One of the reasons parents love my fine art school photography in San Diego is that I capture the real kid, not a forced version.
-The goal is always to let their unique personality show in subtle ways.
+The goal is always to let their unique personality show.

 The goal is individuality without distraction.

 No need for a fresh haircut or fancy hairdo before picture day.
-Just make sure their face is clean (yes, check for lunch crumbs and boogers!) and their hair is brushed the way they normally wear it.
+Just make sure their face is clean (though who knows how long it will stay that way!), and their hair is brushed the way they normally wear it.

 Above all, avoid big changes the morning of.
 Comfort = confidence.